Sometimes this is due to embarrassment, often because of a lack of knowledge or even a misplaced macho attitude that resists going to see a doctor!

 Following the success of our inaugural Father's Day 5K in Llangefni in 2013 we staged 3 events in 2104 and 6 in 2015, 2016 and 2017.

 And as Go Dad Run has evolved we've decided to also expand the group of charities we support and focus specifically on areas that men are often so relunctant to talk or think about and where undiagnosed problems and symptoms can potentially have serious consequences for them in the long run.

-Prostate Cancer UK remain our lead charity partner but I am very pleased that we'll now also be working closely with our new national charity partners in Orchid, who specialise in supporting men with prostate, penile and testicular cancer, and with Bowel Cancer UK.
-We'll soon be announcing other new charity partners.
+Prostate Cancer UK have been our lead charity partner and we are very pleased that we've also worked closely with Orchid, who specialise in supporting men with prostate, penile and testicular cancer, Bowel Cancer UK and the Campaign Against Living Miserably (CALM)